20LitersAdmin/liters_tracker/docs/chip_notes.md

 2. What about un-met plans?
 - Help Rebero see work to be accomplished by Sector

-3. Deleting a (duplicate) Facility that has associated Reports:
-- Need to re-assign reports before deleting facility
-- or create a Merge function?

 # OVERALL CUSTOM REPORTS VIEW:
 - Use Cornerstone Trust grant report as a sample